Excessive Sweating and Odor Mountain View

 The recovery was quick and post-operative pain was minimal.
 Swelling lasted about a week, there was temporary decrease of sensation for about 3-5 weeks, which gradually returned to normal in all patients.
 Temporary hair reduction was noted in 47% of patients.

-With our long experience in liposuction, both vaser and traditional, and the addition of SmartlipoMPX to our practice in early 2009, and the Smartlipo Triplex and Cellulaze in early 2012, we are pleased to offer patients with the problem of excess sweating, whether or not accompanied by excess underarm odor, the benefits of this technology.
+With our long experience in liposuction, both vaser and traditional, and the addition of Precision Tx to our practice in early 2012, we are pleased to offer an effective treatment to patients with the problem of excess sweating, whether or not accompanied by excess underarm odor, the benefits of this technology.
 We do not expect that insurance will cover this procedure, which affects 1.4 % of the population or about 4 million people in the US.

 - Goldman A, Wollina U., Clinica Goldman of Plastic Surgery, Porto Alegre, Brazil Subdermal Nd-YAG laser for axillary hyperhidrosis.
 Dermatol Surg.
 2008 Jun;34(6):756-62.
 Epub 2008 Mar